gessa2020/dash_application/README.md

 ![](IMAGES/Report_Design.jpg)

 The yearly airline performance component consists of the following for each chosen year:
-- A bar chat showing number of flights under different cancellation categories
+- A bar chart showing number of flights under different cancellation categories
-- A line chat showing average flight time by reporting airline
+- A line chart showing average flight time by reporting airline
 - A pie chart showing percentage of diverted airport landings per reporting airline
 - A choropleth map showing number of flights flying from each state
 - A treemap showing number of flights flying to each state from each reporting airline